 Then, there's the TV.
 There are few things more frustrating than watching a movie and having the color fade from your TV screen.
 This seems to happen with some rear-projection systems.
 The colors are controlled by three CRT guns that control blue, red and green color combinations; whichever color along a particular spectrum is fading may need that gun replaced.
 The issue may also be caused by a bad controller chip if the circuit board is older.

 Is your Mitsubishi AC running on and on?

 Having cool air is nice when the warm weather sets in, but sometimes, you can have too much of a good thing.
 If your wall unit is running continually, it may be one of two reasons.
 Mitsubishi air handlers use sensors to detect room temperature and control the cycles.
 If the sensor isn't positioned properly next to the coil, it can malfunction and cause your unit to keep running.
 Try repositioning the sensor.
 If that fails to solve the problem and the unit is the correct size, you may need to replace the sensor.

 Another possible issue may be that your air conditioning unit is simply too small for the room.
 This will cause it to run constantly as it tries to bring the room up to the proper temperature.
 You may try placing the unit in a smaller space or moving up to a larger unit if relocating it isn't an option.

 You'll find all of your Mitsubishi replacement parts at Sears PartsDirect.
-We carry thousands of quality, manufacturer-approved parts, all of which are guaranteed to fit.
-If you have any questions about your Mitsubishi appliances or you want to order parts for your repair project, we’re always happy to help.
+We carry thousands of quality, manufacturer-approved parts.
+If you want to order parts for your repair project, we’re always happy to help.